-COPT is registering the Common Shares pursuant to COPT's obligations under registration rights agreements, but the registration of the Common Shares does not necessarily mean that any of the Common Shares will be offered or sold by the selling shareholders or their respective donees or pledgees hereunder.
+We are registering the Common Shares pursuant to our obligations under several registration rights agreements, but the registration of the Common Shares does not necessarily mean that any of the Common Shares will be offered or sold by the selling shareholders or their respective donees or pledgees hereunder.

-The distribution of the Common Shares may be effected from time to time in one or more underwritten transactions at a fixed price or prices which may be changed, or at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
+The distribution of the Common Shares by the selling shareholders, as well as any donees or pledgees that receive Common Shares from the selling shareholders, may be effected from time to time in one or more underwritten transactions at a fixed price or prices which may be changed, or at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
 Any such underwritten offering may be on a "best efforts" or a "firm commitment" basis.
 In connection with any underwritten offering, underwriters or agents may receive compensation in the form of discounts, concessions or commissions from the selling shareholders or from purchasers of the Common Shares.
 Underwriters may sell the Common Shares to or through dealers, and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or commissions from the purchasers for whom they may act as agents.